sihoonchoi/GALJ-MOF/README.md

 The resulting GI descriptors will be saved in the `descriptors/` directory with the filename `{system}.csv`.

----

-If you use the GI descriptor scheme in a scientific publication, please cite the following paper:

-S. Choi, D. S. Sholl, and A. J. Medford, Gaussian Approximation of Dispersion Potentials for Efficient Featurization and Machine-Learning Predictions of Metal-Organic Frameworks, *J. Chem.
-Phys.* 2022, 156, 214108.
-DOI: https://doi.org/10.1063/5.0091405

----

 ### Dependencies
 - NumPy
 - SciPy